partigabor/csr-and-esg-index-construction/README.md

 # Measuring corporations' CSR and ESG initiatives by constructing an index using word-embeddings and machine learning.

 Python code based on a pipeline to measure corporate culture, but modified to accommodate for corporations' CSR and ESG initiatives, including DEI values.
 This repository is a built on the work you can find in the original fork, the code has been modified to accomodate for CSR and ESG reports, as well as transcripts of earnings calls.
-Major additions: (1) a preprocessor module to handle pdf files (transcripts and reports), and (2) a visualizer module for the results.
+Major additions so far: (1) a preprocessor module to handle pdf files (transcripts and reports).
+Planned: (2) a visualizer module for a better overview of the results.

 ## Follow the steps below to run the code, tl;dr.